danielurra/dom-basics/README.md

-# dom-basics
+# DOM Basics
-basics of the DOM
+## What is the DOM
+**DOM** stands for `Document Object Model`, it is a tree-like data structure that represents a web browser’s model of a web page.